 Coronaviruses are known for their ability to change and evolve, similar to the yearly influenza virus.

 What are the symptoms of the coronavirus (COVID-19)?

-Symptoms include fever, cough, sore throat, pneumonia and generally felling unwell.
-If the infection travels to the lungs, a person could have trouble breathing.
+Symptoms include fever, cough, sore throat, shortness of breath and generally felling unwell.

 How are patients screened for COVID-19 at SMH?